Ismael-MM/react-breeze-api/README.md

 - TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.
 - Tailwind CSS: A utility-first CSS framework for rapid UI development.

-# Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 # Contact

 If you have any questions or need further assistance, feel free to contact **NIXX** at [hello@nixx.dev](mailto:hello@nixx.dev).